 The Pimiteoui Division of the United States Naval Sea Cadet Corps is sponsored by the Navy Club Ship 34 in Peoria, IL.
 Additional donations are from the Illinois Squadron of the U.S. Navy Club Association.

 Sea Cadets are instructed by qualified volunteer adult leaders willing to devote their time and knowledge to this worthwhile activity.
 Some Sea Cadet officers are veterans, reservists, or active duty members of the US Navy.

 12. Can I go to boot camp in the summer?

 Yes.
-Newly enrolled Sea Cadets are required to attend a 9 day to two-week recruit training at a military “boot camp” located on military bases throughout the country.
+Newly enrolled Sea Cadets are required to attend a 9 day recruit training at a military “boot camp” located throughout the country.
 Having successfully completed recruit training, cadets participate in additional training in advanced subjects during succeeding summers.
-These two-week training periods offer a varied program of activities in addition to valued instruction of a maritime nature.
+These training periods offer a varied program of activities in addition to valued instruction of a maritime nature.
 Thanks to partial Federal funding, the cost of these trainings is generally quite reasonable (~$190/week).
 Cadets are responsible for travel costs and arrangements to trainings, but at times car-pooling can be arranged with other cadets.

 13. Are Sea Cadets permitted to go to sea?

 Yes.
 After completing recruit training and other required courses of instruction, many Sea Cadets can participate in one or two-week advanced training aboard Navy and Coast Guard vessels ranging from small harbor craft to large nuclear powered aircraft carriers.
 Cost of successfully completed trainings is generally quite reasonable (~$190/week) thanks to partial Federal funding.